-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Prostate cancer screening exams (continued) Digital rectal exam Prostate Specific Antigen (PSA) test deductible for an annual digital rectal exam and PSA test. covered digital rectal exam.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$35 copayment for each Medicare- covered visit. \$35 copayment for each Medicare- covered visit.
+W Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual digital rectal exam and PSA test.
+20% coinsurance for an annual Medicare- covered digital rectal exam.
 There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - refer to "Vision Care" later in this section for more detail.
-20% coinsurance for Medicare-covered prosthetic and orthotic devices, including repair and/or replacement.
+Also includes some coverage following cataract removal or cataract 20% coinsurance for Medicare-covered prosthetic and orthotic devices, including repair and/or replacement.
 20% coinsurance for Medicare-covered supplies.
 20% coinsurance for Medicare-covered prosthetic and orthotic devices, including repair and/or replacement.
 20% coinsurance for Medicare-covered supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$20 copayment for each Medicarecovered visit.
-20% coinsurance for each Medicarecovered visit.